-The total pension liability in the June 30, 2017 and June 30, 2016 actuarial valuations was determined using the following actuarial assumptions and applied to all periods included in the measurement.
+The total pension liability in the June 30, 2018 and June 30, 2017 actuarial valuations was determined using the following actuarial assumptions and applied to all periods included in the measurement.
 The significant methods and assumptions used in calculating the actuarially determined contributions are as follows:

-Valuation date June 30, 2017 and 2016 Actuarial cost method Entry age normal Amortization approach Closed Expected remaining service lives 3 years Investment rate of return 7.70% and 7.75% net of investment expenses, respectively Inflation rate 2.75 and 3.0%, respectively Projected salary increases service 2.8% - 14.3% varies depending on duration of service Cost-of-living adjustments 1.5% for the year ended June 30, 2017 Mortality Non-disabled members - Mortality rates were projected based on the RP-2000 Combined Health Mortality Table with mortality improvement projected to 2015. mortanty Disabled members - Mortality rates based on the RP- 2000 Disabled Retiree Mortality Table, with no projection for mortality improvement.
+Valuation date June 30, 2018 and 2017 Actuarial cost method Entry age normal Amortization approach Closed Expected remaining service lives 3 years Investment rate of return 7.65% and 7.70% net of investment expenses, respectively Inflation rate 2.75 Projected salary increases service 2.8% - 14.3% varies depending on duration of service Cost-of-living adjustments None, since they are not deemed to be automatic Mortality Non-disabled members - Mortality rates were projected based on the RP-2000 Combined Health Mortality Table with mortality improvement projected to 2015.
+Wortanty Disabled members - Mortality rates based on the RP- 2000 Disabled Retiree Mortality Table, with no projection for mortality improvement.
 Termination and disability Termination, disability, and retirement assumptions were projected based on a five-year (2008-2013) experience study of the System's members.

-The actuarial assumptions used in the June 30, 2017 and June 30, 2016 valuations were based on the results of an actuarial experience study for the period July 1, 2009 and ending June 30, 2013.
+The actuarial assumptions used in the June 30, 2018 and June 30, 2017 valuations were based on the results of an actuarial experience study for the period July 1, 2009 and ending June 30, 2013.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and an adjustment for the effect of rebalancing/diversification.
-The target allocation and best estimates of geometric real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2017 and June 30, 2016 are summarized in the following tables:
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 3.25% and an adjustment for the effect of rebalancing/diversification.
+The resulting long-term rate of return is 8.83% for 2018.
+The target allocation and best estimates of geometric real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2018 and June 30, 2017 are summarized in the following tables: